Why is Socializing Bernedoodle Puppies Important?

 Bernedoodles are naturally smart, affectionate, and loyal.
 But even with their wonderful temperament, they aren’t automatically born confident.
 Socialization helps them learn that the world is a safe and friendly place, and people are friends, not foes.

-Some of the ways we socialize our puppies puppies include:
+Some of the ways we socialize our Bernedoodle puppies include:

-- Sounds Gentle exposure to lots of different everyday noises helps the puppies feel secure.
-Our puppies get exposure to lots of different noises in those first years of their life!
+- Sounds: Gentle exposure to a variety of different everyday noises helps a puppy feel secure.
+Our puppies get exposure to lots of different noises in those first several weeks of their life.

-- People This is a big one to us.
+- People: This is a big one to us.
 We make sure that each Bernedoodle puppy gets lots of human interaction.
-It's so fun to watch the little guys get to know us and become confident!
+It's so much fun to watch the little guys get to know us and become confident!

-- Surfaces Grass, hard surfaces, steps, ramps, rugs, and other surfaces are all a part of our puppies’ lives.
-These different things all help build confidence.
+- Surfaces: Grass, hard surfaces, steps, ramps, rugs, and more are all a part of our puppies’ lives.
+These different things all help build confidence as they grow.

-- Handling Getting used to gentle touches on their ears, paws, tails, and bellies, etc. Rough handling the puppies is never an option, but we do like holding them every which way. 😀 We found this helps them relax and enjoy us!
+- Handling: Getting used to gentle touches on their ears, paws, tails, and bellies, etc., is important.
+Rough handling the puppies is never an option, but we do like holding them every which way. 😀 We found this helps them relax and enjoy us!
 Furthermore, they get lots of fun "tussle time" with each other and us.

 These little steps might not seem big, but together they help shape how each puppy views the world.